ipeaGIT/geobr/README.md

 # Basic Usage

-The syntax of all `geobr` functions operate one the same logic so it becomes intuitive to download any data set using a single line of code.
+The syntax of all `geobr` functions operate on the same logic so it becomes intuitive to download any data set using a single line of code.
 Like this:

 ## R, reading the data as an `sf` object
 ```R